SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 ---

 ## Step 2: Validate your model-image locally
-2.1 make sure you already have a tiny test set `datasets/MINI_ZH`
+2.1 Make sure you already have a tiny test set `datasets/MINI_ZH`

-2.2 move prepared model-image to your local model-zoo
+2.2 Move prepared model-image to your local model-zoo

   ```
   mv <prepared_model_image>  <leaderboard_repo>/models/<your_model_id>
   ```

-model submitter should pick their own unique & meaningful **`model_id`**, e.g.:
+You should pick a unique & meaningful **`model_id`** for your model, e.g.:

   ```
   speechio_kaldi_pretrain